effektif/user-docs/docs/chapters/action-types/javascript.rst

 -----------------

 The JavaScript action allows developers to run a JavaScript to the process execution.
-After creating or selecting a JavaScript action, the configuration panel looks like this.
+After creating or selecting a JavaScript action, the configuration panel looks like this:

 ..
 TODO update screenshot